siegert-lab/morphOMICs/README.md

 Once you have completed filling up the necessary information in the parameter file, run `python3 run_morphomics.py [path-to-parameter-file]`

-To get started, download a demo folder containing sample traces and a parameter file from: https://seafile.ist.ac.at/f/7dc51d9b63d24fb28eba/?dl=1 Once downloaded, place the extracted folder `morphomics_v2_demo` inside `morphomics_v2`.
+To get started, download a demo folder containing sample traces, a parameter file and tutorial Jupyter notebooks from: https://seafile.ist.ac.at/f/7dc51d9b63d24fb28eba/?dl=1 Once downloaded, place the extracted folder `morphomics_v2_demo` inside `morphomics_v2`.
 On the terminal, run
 `python3 run_morphomics.py morphomics_v2_demo/parameters/Morphomics.Parameters.1234.toml`

-You can also follow each steps in the protocol in Jupyter notebook in `Tutorials/morphOMICs_v2_Tutorial.ipynb`.
+You can also follow each steps in the protocol in Jupyter notebook in `morphomics_v2_demo/morphOMICs_v2_Tutorial.ipynb`.